Traveling to Canada during Covid-19: What you need to know before you go - KVIA

 Quebec eased restrictions from May 28, dropping a curfew and allowing restaurants to serve patrons on their terraces.

 Ontario has unveiled a three-stage reopening plan, with restaurants now allowed to serve patrons outside.
-From July 16, restaurants in that province are allowed to resume indoor dining.
+From July 16, restaurants in that province have been allowed to resume indoor dining.

 Prince Edward Island, Canada’s smallest province, has adopted some of the country’s strictest Covid-19 prevention measures, with nonresidents needing to apply for approval to visit in advance.